mikeric/dm-riak-adapter/README.md

       DataMapper.setup :default, :adapter => 'riak', :namespace => 'myapp'

-Continue Defining your models and properties as you normally would.
+Continue defining your models and properties as you normally would.
+Set the serial number as type **Key** to use Riak's server-assigned UUIDs.

       class Project
         include DataMapper::Resource

-        property :id,   Serial
+        property :id,   Key
         property :name, String

         has n, :tasks